 In fact, let’s just have everybody close your eyes and bow your heads for a moment

 If I’m talking to you right now and you feel that stirring inside of you, I want you to do something

 Now is the time to believe in Jesus and receive his gift

-As a way to mark this moment, I’m going to ask you to stand up wherever you are
+As a way to draw a line in the sand, I’m going to ask you to stand up wherever you are